“Who is at the door Alfred?”

 Here are some cool facts you may or may not know about Fuller Brush:

 During World War 2, Fuller Brush cut back on making household brushes to make brushes to clean guns for the military.

-Consolidate Foods which had purchased Fuller Brush in 1968 ended up becoming Sara Lee Corporation.
+Consolidated Foods which had purchased Fuller Brush in 1968 ended up becoming the Sara Lee Corporation.

 In the 1980’s, Fuller Brush added catalog sales.
 Representatives could still earn commissions when customers ordered through a catalog provided to them from the salesperson.